algobulls/pyalgotrading/docs/strategies/aroon_crossover.md

 [![aroon](images/aroon.png "Click to Enlarge or Ctrl+Click to open in a new Tab")](images/aroon.png)

 ## Strategy Overview
-This strategy, called Aroon Crossover v2, implements a crossover strategy using the Aroon indicator.
+This strategy, called Aroon Crossover, implements a crossover strategy using the Aroon indicator.
 It generates entry and exit signals based on the crossover of Aroon Up and Aroon Down values.

 ## Strategy Parameters
 The following parameters can be configured for the strategy: